cst8209/deck-of-cards/README.md

-# deck-of-cards
-This repository contains the starter files for the Deck of Cards project.
+# Deck of Cards

+## Objective
+Using the provided files, generate all 52 cards of a standard deck of cards using JavaScript.